arduino/docs-content/content/micropython-course/course/02.installation/installation-tools.md

 ![Installer with Board Selected](./assets/installer.png)

+If the installer doesn't find the MicroPython firmware automatically, you can download it manually from [here](./assets/nanoesp32_micropython.bin)

 **5. Connect your Code Editor and Board**

 In the Arduino Lab for MicroPython app, press **connect** in the top left corner and choose the serial port that comes up.
 This is your Nano ESP32.